PanzerFlow/aws_lambda_reddit_api/README.md

-# Batch Data Processing Project using data from reddit API
+# Using AWS Lambda for API data extraction
-This is a personal project intended for me to practice using the reddit API.
+This is a personal project intended for me to practice the use of lambda function to download API data.

 General outline:
-    EC2 >> Python >> Reddit API >> S3 >> Athena to visualize the data
+    Schedule EventBridge Trigger >> Lambda Function >> Reddit API >> S3
-    Orchestration will be done using crontab